gretelai/FluentBitLogging/README.md

 > modeule.cluster.module.aws.aws_eks_cluster.cluster: Still creating...
 [6m10s elapsed]
 > ...

+If CoreDNS takes too long to start up on the first try, simply retry the 'terraform apply' (without destroying first).
+CoreDNS has a tendency not to know when it is successfully deployed, so the second attempt should just pick up the current state and continue where it would have left off if CoreDNS hadn't timed out.

 ### Connecting to your Cluster
 Once everything is finished being created, you can see your cluster through kubectl by updating your kubeconfig: